pebblecode/pebblecode.github.io/1-about.md

 The common vision of pebble's founders is to build the company that they wanted to work at.
 They knew that designers and developers are smart, self-organising people who crave autonomy and hate heavy management layers.
 They knew that for innovation to thrive collaboration, teamwork and an inspiring environment were all that mattered.

+Embracing Lean and Agile philosophies we put highly talented creative technologists into small cross-functional teams and watch great things happen.

 ## Learning Together

 Promoting innovation expresses itself in a strong culture of experimentation, learning and hacking.
 Staff are able to take 10% time to experiment with new techniques and technologies.
 The business runs regular hack days that promote innovation and collaboration.
 Each month anyone is free to present a [lightning talk][1] on a topic of interest.
 We are interested in learning together and continuing to explore.